-When we hear one of those stories, it’s more likely that we’re not witnessing someone bursting on the scene out of nowhere, but, rather, the result of that person having put in the “magic number” of hours that lead to that kind of achievement in his or her chosen field.
+When we hear one of those stories, it’s more likely that we’re not witnessing someone bursting on the scene out of nowhere, but, rather, the result of that person has put in the “magic number” of hours that lead to that kind of achievement in his or her chosen field.

-According to author Malcolm Gladwell, and first expressed in his book “Outliers,” it takes 10,000 hours of dedication, diligence, and practice at anything to become a master of it.
+According to author Malcolm Glad well, and first expressed in his book “Outliers,” it takes 10,000 hours of dedication, diligence, and practice at anything to become a master of it.
 Whether that’s twenty hours a week for ten years, forty hours a week for five years, or non-stop application for as long as it takes.

 The premise applies to pretty much any endeavor, assuming you have the basic qualifications and the competency to pursue it.
-Naturally, someone who is height-challenged is never going to be a pro basketball star regardless of how many hours he works at it, and someone who can’t carry a tune can practice until she collapses and she’ll never perform at the Metropolitan Opera.
+Naturally, someone who is height-challenged is never going to become a pro basketball master regardless of how many hours he works at it, and someone who can’t carry a tune can practice until she collapses and she’ll never perform at the Metropolitan Opera.
 But realistically pick your spot, put in your time, and you can master it.

 How this applies to your business career is simple.